isomerpages/ogp-scamshield-suite/index.md

 description: Government directory for scam-related information
 image: /images/Logo_2024.png
 permalink: /
-notification: We are aware that the public are experiencing difficulties calling 1799.
-We are working closely with our service provider to resolve this matter as quickly as possible.
-If you require any assitance, please use the ScamShield chatbot.
-Thank you for your understanding and patience.
+notification: Due to a telco service disruption, the ScamShield Helpline 1799 has been affected.
+We are monitoring the situation closely.
+In the meantime, please use the ScamShield chatbot to speak with us.
+We thank you for your patience and understanding.
 sections:
   - hero:
       background: /images/26_Aug_Banner.png